Keila-Pitangui/Keila-Pitangui/README.md

 ---

-I am a technology-loving professional with a strong focus on systems engineering, modern infrastructure, and DevOps culture.
+### About me:

+Hi, my name is Keila!
+My passion for technology started early, fueled by a curious and proactive childhood.
+Today, I've turned that passion into a career, working in systems engineering, modern infrastructure, and DevOps culture.
+I'm fascinated by solving problems and provisioning infrastructure resources.
+I enjoy studying and am always looking to improve my knowledge and learn new things.

- What I Do:
+### What I Do:

 * Automation & Infrastructure as Code (IaC)
 * Containerization & Orchestration